ksmith0813/portfolio/README.md

 # My Personal Portfolio App

 Welcome!
-This is my portfolio applicatoin that contains some cool stuff using the React framework.
+This is my portfolio application that contains some cool stuff using the React framework.

 This site includes: